glpi-project/doc/source/modules/assets/tabs/components.rst

 button present at the top or the bottom of the list.

-If several types of different components, not having the same characteristics, are selcted for modification, in the actions it will be asked on which component modification must be applied.
+If several types of different components, not having the same characteristics, are selected for modification, in the actions it will be asked on which component modification must be applied.

 .. image:: /modules/assets/images/component_computer_massives_actions.png